-Microfossils, including Doushantuo-Pertatataka-Type acanthomorphic acritarchs, are found within reworked phosphorites of the Kheseen Fm the easternmost Khoridol Saridag Range (Anderson et al., 2017; 2019; locations in fig. 3 and stratigraphic position in fig. 11A).
+Microfossils, including Doushantuo-Pertatataka-Type acanthomorphic acritarchs, are found within reworked phosphorites of the Kheseen Fm the easternmost Khoridol Saridag Range (Anderson et al., 2017; 2019; locations in fig. 3, and stratigraphic position in fig. 11A).
 Doushantuo-Pertatataka-Type acanthomorphs were a cosmopolitan organism in the Ediacaran (Cohen and Macdonald, 2015) that appeared soon after the terminal Cryogenian (McFadden et al., 2009), and have been hypothesized (Xiao et al., 2014), albeit controversially (Cunningham et al., 2017), to represent early animal embryos.
 Doushantuo-Pertataka-Type acanthomorphic acritarchs were initially thought to disappear from the fossil record prior to or during the Shuram carbon isotope excursion (Zhou et al., 2017), a globally-synchronous phenomenon that occurred between 574 and 567 Ma (Rooney et al., 2020).
 However, discoveries of acanthomorphic achritarchs in putatively late-Ediacaran strata (Golubkova et al., 2015; Ouyang et al., 2017; Anderson et al., 2017) refuted this idea, with the occurrence of acanthomorphic acritarchs in late Ediacaran and basal Cambrian (544-530 Ma) strata of the Oppokun Fm of northern Siberia (Grazhdankin et al., 2020) confirming the long-lived nature of these taxa (fig. 14).
 Our new chronostratigraphic model revises the age of the Kheseen Fm fossil assemblage described by Anderson et al. (2019) to be within the recovery of the BACE and prior to excursion 2p (fig 11A-B), constraining the ages of this interval to between ~533-531 Ma, and making this assemblage one of the youngest known phosphatized Doushantuo-Pertatataka-Type fossil localities in the world (fig. 14).
 Moreover, this age constraint demonstrates that Doushantuo-Pertatataka-type assemblages occurred, at localities around the globe, across a span of more than 90 million years.

 6. CONCLUSIONS

 New geological mapping, chemostratigraphy, biostratigraphy, and U-Pb zircon geochronology inform a new age and tectonic model for the Khuvsgul Group.
 The Khuvsgul Group was deposited into a series of stacked basins that developed along the western margin of the Tuva-Mongolia Terrane.
-The Cryogenian Ongolog, Bakh, Shar, and basal Ediacaran Khirvisteg Fms were deposited along a passive margin, prior to a prolonged depositional hiatus in the middle and late Ediacaran.
-Phosphorites of the fossiliferous Kheseen Fm were deposited into a nascent proforeland basin associated with the Agardag arc ca. 534 and 531 Ma; this age model provides new constraints on the Doushantuo-Pertatataka-Type assemblage hosted within the Kheseen Fm.
+The Cryogenian Ongolog, Bakh, Shar, and basal Ediacaran Khirvesteg Fms were deposited along a passive margin, prior to a prolonged depositional hiatus in the middle and late Ediacaran.
+Phosphorites of the Kheseen Fm, which host a Doushantuo-Pertatataka-Type microfossil assemblage, were deposited into a nascent pro-foreland basin associated with the Agardag arc ca. 534 and 531 Ma.
 Wildflysch deposition and several putative exposure surfaces observed around the basin at the top of the Kheseen Fm record slab breakoff, foreland inversion, and a ca. 525 Ma reversal in subduction polarity, prior to the deposition of the ~523-518 Ma Erkhelnuur Fm in a retroarc foreland.
-Collision along the western outboard margin of the Ikh-Mongol arc resulted in uplift and the emplacement of the Ukhaatolgoi Fm flysch, which directly preceded the emplacement of syn-collisional granodiorites on the autocthonous TMT.
+Collision along the western outboard margin of the Ikh-Mongol arc resulted in uplift and the emplacement of the Ukhaatolgoi Fm flysch, which directly preceded the emplacement of granodiorites on the autocthonous TMT.
 These folded intrusive rocks constrain the age of north-south trending structures in the Khuvsgul region to ca. 504 Ma, while a second set of north-northeast - south-southwest trending structures and fabrics indicates collision of the TMT with southern Siberia prior to 448 Ma.